mcmasty/mcmasty.github.io/_pages/covid-splash.md

 <!--  green down <i class="fas fa-arrow-down" style="color: green;"></i> -->

 **My take**
-It seems the path forward will be a roller coaster of progress and regression (the growth factor moving average demonstrates this.)
-However, the _big_ trends are positive (April was better than March), but the _small_ trends are  volatile (a single day may be better or worse than the day before).
+It seems the path forward will be a roller coaster of progress and regression (the growth factor moving average demonstrates this), as result, my commentary will be less focused on day to day changes.
+While the daily trends are variable, the _big_ trends are positive (April was better than March), but the _small_ trends are  volatile (a single day may be better or worse than the day before).

 - <i class="fas fa-arrow-down" style="color: green;"> </i> March average daily growth rate: 29%;   April average daily growth rate 5.9%.